FelipeConsorte2001/grued-rest/README.md

 4. Run the command: `yarn` to install the dependencies

+5. You should rename the file `.env_example` to `.env`

 ## Now we need to run the database

-5. Run the command: `docker composer up` up to upload a postgres container
+6. Run the command: `docker composer up` up to upload a postgres container

 ## To run the tests

-6. Open a new terminal tab and run the command: `yarn secure-mode` this command will run jest that will perform all unit tests
+7. Open a new terminal tab and run the command: `yarn secure-mode` this command will run jest that will perform all unit tests

 ## To run the API

-7. Just run the command: `yarn dev` this command will run nodemon and allow you to make the request following the <a href="https://felipe.stoplight.io/docs/grud-gen/rxpa9m6mqpji8-product-control-system">docomentation</a>
+8. Just run the command: `yarn dev` this command will run nodemon and allow you to make the request following the <a href="https://felipe.stoplight.io/docs/grud-gen/rxpa9m6mqpji8-product-control-system">docomentation</a>